Kaldah/Stormshadow/README.md

 ## Legal and safety

-This toolkit is for educational and defensive testing on systems you own or are authorized to assess.
-Misuse may be illegal.
-Use responsibly.
+This toolkit is for educational and defensive testing only.
+By using it, you agree to:

+- Operate solely on systems and networks you own or have explicit, written authorization to test.
+- Comply with applicable laws, regulations, organizational policies, and provider/hosting terms.
+- Understand that certain features can generate high-rate traffic and spoof UDP source addresses, which can disrupt services if misused.
+- Accept full responsibility for any consequences of your actions; the authors and contributors disclaim all liability.

+Best practices:
+- Use the included lab environment for safe experiments.
+- Start with dry-run mode and conservative rate/packet limits.
+- Avoid targeting production infrastructure and third-party services.

 Author: Corentin COUSTY